-The perfect pair of thermals will keep you warm while wicking away sweat.
+The perfect pair of thermal underwear will keep you warm, and feel comfortable while also wicking away sweat.

-The advantages of picking the right base layer?
+The advantages of picking the right thermal underwear as a base layer?

 - Comfort, without sacrificing the sex appeal of your clothing.

 - Increased freedom of movement for outdoor activities.

 - Can be worn in layers – which improves the insulation of the clothing.
 More air is trapped using several thin layers than by a bulky single layer.